campanam/RatesTools/doc/pipeline_details.md

 Variant of sanityCheckLogs that removes too short contigs after region filtration.

 ## generateSummaryStats
 Using [`dnm_summary_stats.rb`](ruby_r_scripts.md#dnm_summary_stats.rb), the generate SummaryStats process calculates the numbers of sites retained after each filtration stage in the RatesTools pipeline.
-It also calculate the number of single-forward DNMs (assuming parental homozygosity) of each mutation class.
-All other candidate DNMs are aggregated as "Other".
+It also calculate the number of DNMs of each mutation class.
+If multiple siblings are sequenced, it identifies overlapping candidate mutations and recalculates point mutation rate estimates after the removing the overlapping sites.

 ## References
 1. Li, H. (2013) Aligning sequence reads, clone sequences and assembly contigs with BWA-MEM. *arXiv*, [1303.3997v2](https://arxiv.org/abs/1303.3997).